-2006-07: Rookie season in the WHL.
+2006-07: Evander Kane’s rookie season in the WHL.
 In eight games with the Vancouver Giants, the center notched one goal.
 He was held scoreless in five playoff games.

 2007-08: Things clicked between Vancouver and Kane this season, as the center racked up 41 points (24g+17a) in 65 games.
 He registered a goal and two helpers in 10 playoff games.

 2008-09: Kane’s third season with Vancouver (WHL) proved to be his most productive one yet.
 In 51 games the center netted 48 goals and 96 points.
 His presence was felt in the corners, as he claimed 89 PIM this season.
 Finished with a +51 rating.
 Added another seven goals and 15 points in 17 playoff games.
 Kane was chosen in the first round, fourth overall, of the 2009 NHL Draft by the Atlanta Thrashers (now the Winnipeg Jets).